-In Minnesota you’re talking about a type of family law situation referred to as child removal and/or custody relocation cases.
-Whether you can move out of the state with your child(ren) will depend on your current situation and your custody and parenting time order.

-For simplicity’s sake, child relocation cases come primarily in one of the two situations:

-- One Parent has all the Parenting Time, or #### Replacement These are child removal and/or custody relocation cases.
+These are child removal and/or custody relocation cases.
 Whether you can move out of the state with your child(ren) depends on your current situation and your custody and parenting time order.

 Child relocation cases arise in one of the two situations:

 - One Parent has all the Parenting Time, or